 5) Identify water egress in roofs, walls and basements and repair them.

 Cleaning measures and materials

 Where mould has taken hold, it is important to deal with it as soon as possible, because every air movement stirs up the mould spores all over the house.
 Do not rub the walls and surfaces that have mould with dry sandpaper before removing the mould with a disinfectant solution or cleaning spray.
 We suggest using Auro 412 on the mouldy areas first, leaving from an hour and then wiping off.
 Once clean and dried, use Auro 413 to prevent the mould from reoccurring.
-These natural and eco friendly Auro mould sprays are preferable, because they are easy to use, don’t have odour and do not leave toxic residues.
+These natural and eco friendly Auro mould sprays are preferable, because they are easy to use, don’t have odour, breathable, and do not leave toxic residues.